abohn/abohn.github.io/_posts/2015-09-06-breaking-bad-names.md

 For the last names, just 0.18% had no possible symbol insertions!
-I won't list all of them here.
+I won't list all of them here, because there are about 160 of them.

 ![Last name replacements]( {{ site.url }}/images/math/LastNames.svg)